 - Bridlewood in 2005

-As of 2009 the Enterprise Water Department storage capacity is 5,000,000 gallons.
-The conservative pumping capacity is 6,000,000 gallons per day.
-The emergency pumping capacity is 12,000,000 gallons per day.
+The 11 water tanks have a combined storage capacity of 6.6 million gallons.
+The conservative pumping capacity (12-hour run time that conserves the water table and aquifer) is 8.7 million gallons per day.
+The emergency pumping capacity (a 24-hour run) is 17.5 million gallons per day.
 The average usage in the Enterprise area is 4.5 million gallons per day.

 The water systems management is very cautious about declining aquifer levels.
 Since 2000, because of the department's water level management policy, aquifer levels have been stable, with some wells having an increase in water levels.
 These conservative measures are having a positive influence on the water system today and hopefully in the future.